Dhofar rebellion: Revolutionaries' left-wing shift

+Qaboos's coup

 In the 1970 Omani coup d'état on 23 July 1970, Said bin Taimur was deposed and went into exile in London.
 He was replaced by his son, Qaboos bin Said, who immediately instigated major social, educational and military reforms.
-Qaboos was well educated, first in Salalah by an old Arab scholar and then at Sandhurst, after which he was commissioned into the Cameronians, a regiment of the British Army.
-He then completed his education sitting in on councils, attending committee meetings and visiting industry and administrative centres in Britain before returning to Oman.
-His "five point plan" involved:
+Qaboos was well educated, first in Salalah and then at Sandhurst, after which he was commissioned into the Cameronians, a regiment of the British Army.
+He then completed his education with a three-month world tour, visiting various countries across Europe, Asia, and North America, excluding Arab nations, before undertaking a short course at the Royal Institute of Public Administration in Britain.
+Additionally, he participated in a special tour across England, Wales, and Scotland, where he visited political, cultural, and economic establishments, including government offices and political headquarters, before returning to Oman.
+His "five-point plan" involved: